 On the Cutting Edge: Teaching about Hazards in Geoscience - Major hazardous events and natural disasters provide powerful opportunities to engage students with class content and demonstrate how the geosciences impact everyday lives.
 This module provides resources, including visualizations, articles, teaching activities, and advice for effectively teaching about hazards.
 Resources for particular events, including Hurricane Sandy 2012, the 2011 earthquake and tsunami in Japan, the 2010 Deep Horizon oil spill, and 1906 San Francisco earthquake, and several others, recent and historic are also available.

-On the Cutting Edge: Teaching Geoscience with Visualizations - This part of the On the Cutting Edge website provides access to many collections of visualizations on a variety of hazards-related topics including hurricanes, tornadoes, landslides, volcanoes, earthquakes, the impacts of climate change, tsunamis, and floods as well as many others.
+On the Cutting Edge: Teaching Geoscience with Visualizations - This part of the On the Cutting Edge website provides access to many collections of visualizations on a variety of hazards-related topics including hurricanes, tornadoes, volcanoes, earthquakes, the impacts of climate change, tsunamis, and floods as well as many others.

 EarthLabs: Hurricanes - This site hosts a small collection of labs exploring the causes and impacts of hurricanes.
 The labs include data and visual-rich material to teach students about hurricanes.

 EarthLabs: Drought - This site hosts a collection of lab activities exploring the causes and impacts of droughts.
 These data-rich lab activities aim to build students' quantitative and data analysis skills and get students thinking about both the causes and solutions for mitigating impacts of droughts.